annikahettmann/Welcome-Page/README.md

 <img align="left" src="https://github.com/ChapmanDAA/Welcome-Page/blob/master/src/imgs/JA.jpg" width="115" height="115">

 Josh is a current student in the Master's in Computational and Data Sciences program at Chapman.
-He graduated from Chapman spring 2020 with a Computer Sciecne major and a double minor in Analytics and Game Developement Programming.
+He graduated from Chapman spring 2020 with a Computer Science major and a double minor in Analytics and Game Developement Programming.
 He strives continue his studies in hopes to become a university professor in computer and data science.

 </br>